 Canon SX620 vs Leica M8

 The Canon PowerShot SX620 HS and the Leica M8 are two digital cameras that were officially introduced, respectively, in May 2016 and September 2006.
-The SX620 is a fixed lens compact, while the M8 is a rangefinder-style mirrorless.
+The SX620 is a fixed lens compact, while the M8 is a rangefinder-focusing mirrorless.
 The cameras are based on a 1/2.3-inch (SX620) and an APS-H (M8) sensor.
 The Canon has a resolution of 20.2 megapixels, whereas the Leica provides 10.4 MP.